 - District of Columbia

 Doug has been an active volunteer in northern Virginia.
-He has served since 1991 as volunteer legal counsel to the Arts Council of Fairfax County, Inc. He has served as a member of the boards of directors of Temple Rodef Shalom, his family’s swim and tennis club, Legal Services of Northern Virginia, Inc. (of which he served as President from 1993 through 1996) and the Central Fairfax Chamber of Commerce.
+He has served since 1991 as volunteer legal counsel to ARTSFAIRFAX (formerly Arts Council of Fairfax County).
+He has served as a member of the boards of directors of his family’s swim and tennis club, Legal Services of Northern Virginia, Inc. (of which he served as President from 1993 through 1996), Temple Rodef Shalom, and the Central Fairfax Chamber of Commerce.
 He has served on the Site Selection Committee for Habitat for Humanity of Northern Virginia and on the Board of Directors of Communities of Faith United for Housing.

-Outside the office, Doug enjoys spending time with his wife and, when they are home, his children, and reading, sharing emailed jokes, surfing the Internet, and thinking of traveling.
+Outside the office, Doug enjoys spending time with his wife and, when they are home, his adult children, and reading, sharing emailed jokes, surfing the Internet, and traveling.

 - Owning Real Estate in a Land Trust for a Limited Liability Company